bridgecrewio/terraform-azurerm-bridgecrew-azure-read-only/README.md

 [![GitHub tag (latest SemVer)](https://img.shields.io/github/tag/bridgecrewio/terraform-azurerm-read-only.svg?label=latest)](https://github.com/bridgecrewio/terraform-azurerm-bridgecrew-read-only/releases/latest)
 ![Terraform Version](https://img.shields.io/badge/tf-%3E%3D0.12.0-blue.svg)

-Implementing this module allows visibility to your project on [Bridgecrew Cloud](https://www.bridgecrew.cloud).
+Implementing this module allows visibility to your azure subscription on [Bridgecrew Cloud](https://www.bridgecrew.cloud).

 ## Module contents
-This module enables the APIs that allow us to have visibility into your Azure subscription and creates a service account for us to scan that project for misconfigurations.
-The service account requires the "Viewer" role in order to function properly.
+This module creates a an application registration in your subscription with a service principal for Bridgecrew to use.
+The service principal requires the "Reader" role to function correctly.

 ## Configuration